goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - BrowserRouter component internally creates an object of its own called history object.
 - This object is going to look at the inside of the address bar.
 - It is going to extract just that portion of the url that react router curioust about (just everything after domain name and the port).
-- History object is then going to communicate the path over to browser router and then browser router is then going to communicate that path down to route components.
+- History object is then going to communicate the path over to BrowserRouter and then BrowserRouter is then going to communicate that path down to route components.
 - The route components are going to decide either to show themselves or hide themselves depending upon the path inside of the url that the user is visiting, and the path property that it was passed when it was created.

 ## 79. How Paths Get Matched

-- Inse of react router application, we can very easily have multiple route components that match a given url and all show themselves to the user.
+- Inside of react router application, we can very easily have multiple route components that match a given url and all show themselves to the user.
 - So by deeply nesting routes, we can customize how some part of our app looks depending upon the url
 - And we do not have to pass down some deep configuration through redux or props or something like that to configure how a very deeply nested child component renders itself.
 - 'exact' keyword.